Achievable logoAchievable logo

 3. Interpret

-The critical points will alternate between relative maximums and minimums onwards.
+The critical points will continue to alternate between relative maxima and minima.

 • Find critical points by setting f′(x)=0 or finding where f′(x) is undefined.